Dean110/fortune-teller/readme.txt

 Version History
 	ver 1.0 meets all requirements plus the second stretch task.
-	ver 1.1 meets all requirements and stretch tasks. ver 1.2 currency added and formated output text to fit in the bash terminalcd ..
+	ver 1.1 meets all requirements and stretch tasks. ver 1.2 currency added and formated output text to fit in the bash terminal. ver 1.2.1 changed Part 3 to output an array of Strings for cleaner editing.

 Part 1